17th century

 The Earl of Arundel.
 John Towneley, Esq., sold [through his estate sale, King, London, May 26-30, 1818, lot 528 (the full album)].
 Lord Mowbray and Stourton, sold [through Sotheby's, London, July 1, 1965, lot 163 (the full album; this sheet given as no. 11)]; to [Alfred Brod Gallery, London], sold (disbound)to Maida and George Abrams, Boston

-16th-17th centuryFlemishTransparent watercolor and touches of gold on antique laid paper
+Gouache and watercolor on antique laid paper

 17th centuryFlemishBrown ink and blue-green wash on light tan antique laid paper